kevingo/Python-Machine-Learning-Mini-Course-zh-TW/README.md

 What model did you use?
 What results did you get?
 Let me know in the comments.

+## The End!
+## (Look How Far You Have Come)

+You made it.
+Well done!

+Take a moment and look back at how far you have come.

+- You started off with an interest in machine learning and a strong desire to be able to practice and apply machine learning using Python.
+- You downloaded, installed and started Python, perhaps for the first time and started to get familiar with the syntax of the language.
+- Slowly and steadily over the course of a number of lessons you learned how the standard tasks of a predictive modeling machine learning project map onto the Python platform.
+- Building upon the recipes for common machine learning tasks you worked through your first machine learning problems end-to-end using Python.
+- Using a standard template, the recipes and experience you have gathered you are now capable of working through new and different predictive modeling machine learning problems on your own.

+Don’t make light of this, you have come a long way in a short amount of time.

+This is just the beginning of your machine learning journey with Python.
+Keep practicing and developing your skills.

+## Summary

+How Did You Go With The Mini-Course?
+Did you enjoy this mini-course?

+Do you have any questions?
+Were there any sticking points?
+Let me know.
+Leave a comment below.

 ## Reference
 - [Python Machine Learning Mini-Course](https://machinelearningmastery.com/python-machine-learning-mini-course/)